 CONOLEY, TEXAS.
 Conoley was on Farm Road 486 four miles southeast of Thorndale in southwestern Milam County.
 It was named for Malcolm Campbell Conoley, a Presbyterian minister who came to the area in 1859.
 The community became a voting precinct in 1875.
 A church, a school, and a few scattered houses marked its location on county highway maps in 1941.
 The school was consolidated with the Thorndale Independent School District in 1946.
 Only the church and a cemetery appeared in 1988.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Vivian Elizabeth Smyrl, "CONOLEY, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/htc12.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vivian Elizabeth Smyrl, "Conoley, TX," accessed March 27, 2017, http://www.tshaonline.org/handbook/online/articles/htc12.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.